 Is an Apple iPad Good for Teachers?

 More so, this company has a department specifically geared toward education, which is different from any of the other companies listed.
-This is the best tablet for teachers because it could be used as a laptop and is ideal for teachers because of the sheer number of available classroom applications.
+This is a great tablet for teachers because it could be used as a laptop and is ideal for teachers because of the sheer number of available classroom applications.

-This very well could be the best tablet for teachers!
+This very well could be the right tablet for teachers!
 Picture quality has never been better than with this iPad Pro which has both a front camera and a back camera.
 This iPad has the new Liquid Retina display and comes in either a 12.9 or 111-inch display screen and an all-day battery life!
 Screen resolution and display on these tablets are remarkable.

 This tablet has many amazing features such as Touch ID, facial recognition, a front camera, and another two on the back.
 More so, this iPad has a smart keyboard and an Apple Pencil to be used on the screen for things like taking notes or drawing.
 These iPads are wi-fi enabled and have Bluetooth.